 The peer review is one tool we use to help clients to learn and model what a genuine conversation can look like.

-One of the bigger misconceptions about Leading Teams is the peer review process and how and why it is used.
+One of the bigger misconceptions about Leading Teams is the peer review process, and how and why it is used.
 It’s not about putting someone out the front so the group can pull apart their behaviour or performance.
-If time and effort haven’t been invested into building relationships then using the peer review is risky.
+If time and effort haven’t been invested into building relationships then using the peer review, or really any feedback tool, is risky.

-The ability to give feedback in a way that engages the individual is a skill, and in turn the ability for that individual to receive the feedback and do something with it is also a skill; both are skills that can be learnt and developed.
+The ability to give feedback in a way that engages the individual is a skill, and in turn the ability for that individual to receive the feedback and do something with it is also a skill; both are skills that can be learnt and developed over time.
+Our role is to help you and your team practice these skills in a safe environment.

 It’s important to remember that having a genuine conversation necessitates commitment to working through any potential conflict that arises if you want to use it to help improve performance.